Please order your repeat prescription through the NHS app which can be downloaded from the App Store for Iphone and Play Store on Android.

 To ensure accuracy please use the counterfoil provided when requesting repeat medication.
 If you do not have a counterfoil please quote the name, strength and dosage of all medication you require.

-Patients on repeat medication will need to see a doctor or practice nurse at least once a year to review these regular medications, we would encourage patients to book this appointment in their birthday month for ease of remembering, in addition a reminder notification should appear on your repeat slip.
+Patients on repeat medication will need to have a review of these regular medications at least once a year, we would encourage patients to book this appointment in their birthday month for ease of remembering.
 Please ensure that you book an appropriate appointment to avoid delays to further prescriptions.

 Prescriptions Charges and Exemptions